 Quantitative percentage adjustments are also made for location and physical characteristics such as size, age, site and parking ratios, access, exposure, quality and condition, as well as other applicable elements of comparison.
-All amenities of the comparables are analyzed under the "quality" adjustment.
 Where possible the adjustments applied are based on paired data or other statistical analysis.
 It should be stressed that the adjustments are subjective in nature and are meant to illustrate our logic in deriving a value opinion for the subject property.